Ventata/API/endpoints/products.md

 Other Odd Fields
 -------------------------

-* MinPrice & MaxPrice: (Optional) You can optionally set a minimum and maximum price.
+* MinPrice & MaxPrice: (Optional) You can set a minimum and maximum price.
 Otherwise, just set it to zero to remove the limit.
 * MANUCODE: (Optional) Manufacturer's Code for your product
 * SKU:  (Optional)
 * StoreCode:  (Optional) Mainly used for ecommerce platforms.
 It's internal ID in your system, we have a few API's that you can use to reconcile the ecommerce platform and our database.